panzerdp/dmitripavlutin.com/content/posts/101-react-useeffect/index.md

 }, dependencies);
 ```

-After initial rendering, `useEffect()` simply invokes the callback of the side-effect function. `cleanup` function isn't invoked.
+After initial rendering, `useEffect()` simply invokes the callback having the side-effect. `cleanup` function isn't invoked.

-On subsequent renderings, `useEffect()` is going to invoke the `cleanup` function from the previous side-effect execution (to clean up everything from the last side-effect), then run the current side-effect.
+On subsequent renderings, `useEffect()` is going to invoke the `cleanup` function from the previous side-effect execution (to clean up everything after the previous side-effect), then run the current side-effect.

+Finally, after unmounting the component, the cleanup function from the latest side-effect is invoked.

 For example, let's log a message to console every 3 seconds: